-In a first step, the conditions shall be created to ensure every final customer in the SSE region is easily accessible from a functioning wholesale market.
+In a first step, the conditions shall be created to ensure that every final customer in the SSE region can benefit from a functioning wholesale market.

-We consider a wholesale gas market to be functioning if it is accessible for incumbents and new entrants on equal terms and if it allows for liquid trading, so to create reliable price signals in the forward and spot markets which are not distorted, even if substantial volumes are bought or sold on this market.
+We consider a wholesale gas market to be well functioning if it is accessible by incumbents and new entrants on an equal footing and if it allows for liquid trading so as to provide reliable price signals in the forward and spot markets.

-According to the MECO-S model, presented by the Florence School of Regulation2 functioning wholesale gas markets should meet the following success criteria:
+According to the MECO-S model, presented by the Florence School of Regulation functioning wholesale gas markets should meet the following criteria in order to be successful: